sandboxnu/create-sandbox-app/templates/node-fullstack-websocket/README.md

 3. Run `yarn install` in this directory to get dependencies
 4. Run `yarn dev:db:up` to start the database via docker. `yarn dev:db:down` will stop it.
 5. Start the app in development with `yarn dev`
+6. Visit the app at http://localhost:3000

 ## Technologies

 - [Next.js](https://nextjs.org/docs/getting-started) lets us do server-side and client-side React rendering, as well as write backend API endpoints.
 It also gives us developer ergonomics like hot reload in dev.

+- [hapi.js](https://hapi.dev) runs our backend http api.
+It is similar to express, but with integrated support for authentication, validation, and testing.

 - [Socket.io](https://socket.io/docs/) manages websocket communication on server and client